Vonshad/Offensive_Sec/writeups/tomghost.md

 Sadly, we need a passphrase and an empty string did not work.
 No problem, let's work on cracking it!

-#### Cracking the tryhackme.asc passphrase
+#### Cracking the tryhackme.asc passphrase using JohnTheRipper

 First off, copy the content of the file to your attacker vm.
 Name this file however you like.
 I used a very original name for mine: `crackme.asc`.
 Next, we'll use JohnTheRipper to crack it.

 1. Let's make our file in a format JTR can read: `gpg2john crackme.asc > crackme.hash`